Internships Policies and Courses

 CDM encourages experiential learning by providing internship courses that may be taken for credit.
 Internship courses are available for undergraduate and graduate students.

 Undergraduate students may enroll in either CSC 298 or DC 298 to satisfy the Liberal Studies Program requirement in Experiential Learning.
-Students in the School of Computing enroll in CSC 298 and students in the School of Cinema and Interactive Media enroll in DC 298.
+Students in the School of Computing enroll in CSC 298 and students in the School of Cinematic Arts and School of Design enroll in DC 298.
 Each course carries 4 credit hours.

 In summary, an undergraduate student may earn as many as 12 credit hours through internships.